-Selecting water, cooling, and heating systems are important household considerations regardless of what kind of home you wish to build.
-As you research your options, there are a number of items to consider.
+Selecting water, cooling, and heating systems are important household considerations regardless of what kind of timber frame home you wish to build.
+As you research your green options, there are a number of items to consider.
 However, as Bob Vila writes, “If you’re considering a new system for your home talk first to your architect or designer.”

 By working together, you and your design professional or architect ensure the equipment is the correct size for your family, the home’s square footage, and layout.
 A two-level home with over 4,000 square feet of living space could require a very different system than a 1,500 square foot, single-level cottage.
 Additionally, that single-level cottage may have different HVAC system needs when built for quiet retirees versus a small family.

 Opting for a green, renewable energy technology also impacts your timber frame home’s HVAC needs.
 As an example, if you are considering installing solar panels, you may not need the large capacity heating system that you initially considered.
 The number of family members (and guests!) must also be taken into account when considering renewable energy and its impact on your HVAC system.

 If you are unsure about the HVAC needs of your Riverbend home, don’t be.
 As part of our whole-home approach, Riverbend consultants generate Manual J, S, and D calculations for your construction documents, ensuring your system will be optimized for health, comfort, and of course, energy costs.